 This critical bulletin outlines enhanced enrollment submission standards, details the rigorous QA review process, and identifies common automatic return triggers to help affiliates avoid reprocessing delays.

-Key operational and compliance directives including mandatory call recording requirements, guidance on managing NSF returns, and essential updates regarding SMS and Twilio usage for client communication.
+Key operational and compliance directives including mandatory call recording requirements, guidance on managing Processed Payment Returns, NSF returns, and essential updates regarding SMS and Twilio usage for client communication.

 We want to provide a clear reminder of how cancelled files and clawbacks are handled at Resolution Processing.
 Please review the guidelines below carefully to ensure full alignment moving forward.